NezzKryptic/BatteryInfoProgram/README.md

 to pull all the data into one file.

-Both files have variables in them which can be changed to better suit your needs, such as where to write the files to and also what kinda of data will be added to the final CSV file.
+Both files have variables in them which can be changed to better suit your needs, such as where to write the files to and also what kind of data will be added to the final CSV file.

 Credits
 ==================